Mediatek-Cloud/MCS/tutorial/manage_your_device.md

 ## How to manage deplyed test devices

 The developer can manage the test devices in the Prototype detail page, or in the device detail page under My device.
-In the future, whrn the device is released, the end user can view and configure his devices in the My Device console.
+In the future, when the device is released, the end user can view and configure his devices in the My Device console.

 ### From Developer's view point